Vyral/base-template/_posts/2019-04-29-whats-there-to-love-and-hate-about-buying-in-spring.md

 Spring is here, and if you’re a buyer, there are plenty of things to love about buying a home right now.
 However, there are also a few things to hate about the spring buying season.

 I recently came across an article from Realtor.com that outlines all the major positives and negatives you need to be aware of before taking the plunge.
-To read the full article, **[click here.](https://www.realtor.com/advice/buy/things-youll-love-hate-buying-a-home-in-spring/)**&nbsp;
+To read the full article, **[click here.](https://www.realtor.com/advice/buy/things-youll-love-hate-buying-a-home-in-spring/){: target="_blank"}**&nbsp;

 In the meantime, here are some of the main points to take away from it.